 Step 1: Identify a room with limited windows, or light shining in.

-Step 2: Cover all light sources with black plastic or other light blocking material.
+Step 2: Cover all light sources with black plastic or other light-blocking material.

-Step 3: Cut small hole near the middle of the window opening and tape a piece of tin foil over the hole.
+Step 3: Cut a small hole near the middle of the window opening and tape a piece of tin foil over the hole.
 Take a pin and poke a small hole in it.

-Step 4: Shut off all lights and make sure cover any light leaking in.
+Step 4: Shut off all lights and make sure to cover any light leaking in.
 It is really important the that space is completely dark.

 Step 5: Let your eyes adjust!
 This takes some time.
-Enjoy the darkness it is a rare experience these days.
+Enjoy the darkness; it is a rare experience these days.

-Step 6: Hang or hold the white sheet or white foam core about a foot from the pinhole, you will notice the outside environment being projected onto the sheet or white foam core.
-Slowly move the sheet away from the opening, the greater the distance from the opening the less light intensity.
+Step 6: Hang or hold the white sheet or white foam core about a foot from the pinhole.
+You will notice the outside environment being projected onto the sheet or white foam core.
+Slowly move the sheet away from the opening: the greater the distance from the opening, the less light intensity.

 Step 7: Continue to conversation.
 Plan on spending at least 30 minutes in the dark.